CPK Insurance

 How to Buy Commercial Crime Insurance

-Next, ask the agent to walk through the policy structure: employee theft coverage in Indiana, forgery and alteration coverage in Indiana, computer fraud coverage in Indiana, funds transfer fraud coverage in Indiana, and money and securities coverage in Indiana.
+Next, ask the licensed insurance professional to walk through the policy structure: employee theft coverage in Indiana, forgery and alteration coverage in Indiana, computer fraud coverage in Indiana, funds transfer fraud coverage in Indiana, and money and securities coverage in Indiana.
 If your business uses ACH transfers, dual approvals, or remote payment tools, ask whether social engineering language is included or available by endorsement.
-You should also confirm whether the policy covers all employees, multiple locations, and any off-site handling of money or securities.
+You should also confirm whether the policy may cover, subject to policy terms, all employees, multiple locations, and any off-site handling of money or securities.
 In Indiana, a practical buying step is to compare not just price, but the wording around who is an employee, what counts as a transfer, and whether a loss must be discovered during the policy period.
-Once you select a form, bind coverage through the carrier or an independent agent and keep the declarations page, endorsements, and limits schedule with your business records.
+Once you select a form, bind coverage through the carrier or a participating licensed insurance provider and keep the declarations page, endorsements, and limits schedule with your business records.
 For many standard risks, policies can be quoted and bound within 24 to 48 hours.

 How to Save on Commercial Crime Insurance